arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 Now that the pre-requisites are ready and you have the tools for Modbus TCP configuration for Opta™ using PLC IDE, an example project will be used to briefly test Modbus TCP communication between two Opta™ devices.

 The example project will make a slight change to default example code using counter (`cnt`) variable and transmit the counter data to achieve a live handshake verification operation.
 The Modbus TCP Master (Client) Opta™ will trigger status LED and relay activation based on the counter information requested to the Modbus TCP Slave (Server) Opta™.
 With the dedicated role sections, you will be able to understand and how to set Modbus TCP role to each Opta™ device.

+The continuing sections will show you how to configure each Opta™ based on its role for Modbus TCP communication.

 #### Modbus TCP Server (Slave) Opta™